What do you mean you're trying to figure out EIB history in terms of what?

 I imagine you have to be worried.

-All right, what he what he said there was question again, uh what it what is your strategy to counterattack this uh Trump phenomenon?
+All right, what he said there was question again: what is your strategy to counterattack this Trump phenomenon?

-Well, I am worried about the future of this country, and I think we need uh tried leadership from a conservative so that we can change the direction of the country.
+Well, I am worried about the future of this country, and I think we need to tried leadership from a conservative so that we can change the direction of the country.

-And the subject of Trump, it makes that more difficult because the man's not conservative.
+And the subject of Trump, it makes it more difficult because the man's not conservative.

 He doesn't have a record where you can say that he's conservative.